Oberheim OB-X8 Analog Polyphonic Synthesizer

 basic - there's no voice modulation features like the P-5 "polymod"

-of those gaps are covered by my Trigon-6
+HP.
+Most (not all) of those gaps are covered by my Trigon-6 - in fact these two

-- in fact these two machines cover each other's gaps!
-While
+machines cover each other's gaps!
+While that does limit its

-it.
 Frankly it's hard to make a bad sound on this thing.

 The audio path is pure 100% analog from the discrete SEM-design VCOs

-digital (it has to be with the page 2 options), the vibrato LFO is
+LFO is digital (it has to be with the page 2 options), the vibrato

-available (and it transmits MIDI note messages!).
-There is no
+to the OB-8 is available (and it transmits MIDI note

-sequencer and no onboard effects.
+messages!).
+There is no sequencer and no onboard

-The OB-X8 has the discrete VCOs of the SEM/OB-X, and
+The OB-X8 has the discrete VCOs of the SEM/OB-X, and includes six

-SVF (highpass, bandpass, notch, and lowpass which is also OB-X), the
+(highpass, bandpass, notch, and lowpass which is also OB-X), the

 CEM3320 VCF in 12dB/oct and 24dB/oct modes in the OB-SX (12dB only),